prp-e/prp-e.github.io/_posts/2023-10-16-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Mistral 7B is all you need!"
 date:   2023-10-16 17:51:13 +0330
-categories: jekyll update
+categories: llms
 ---